 Normally, the game will cost $39.99.
 A Digital Deluxe Edition that costs $49.99 is also available for pre-order, and it comes with unspecified "unique content and in-game gear."
 Tony Hawk's Pro Skater 1+2 Collector's Edition is pretty sweet though.
 Coming in at $99.99, it will include everything from the Digital Deluxe Edition as well as Birdhouse deck.
 If you've been looking to get back into skateboarding, this Collector's Edition is giving you a great chance to.

 Pre-ordering does more than reserve you a copy too!
-Anyone who pre-orders the game will gain access to the classic Warehouse level sometime this summer before Tony Hawk's Pro Skater 1+2 launches.
+Anyone who pre-orders the game will gain access to the classic Warehouse level Tony Hawk's Pro Skater 1+2 launches.
+To be more specific, that demo will be available to those who pre-ordered on June 4, 2020.
 Jack Black's JablinskiGames got an early look at this level, and you can it out in the video below.

 Tony Hawk's Pro Skater 1+2 will be released on September 4, 2020.